Meet Our Leadership Coaches & Executive Search Specialists

 Joseph F. Duffy

 Joseph F. Duffy is an award-winning author and retired President of Catholic Charities in the Diocese of Paterson, New Jersey, an organization that serves nearly 70,000 people annually.
+Joe has also served as Executive Director of Straight & Narrow, Inc., the largest comprehensive drug and alcohol treatment program in New Jersey.
 Joe has over 40 years of nonprofit and for-profit board member experience both locally and nationally including being an officer and committee chair.
-He is also a peer reviewer for the Council on Accreditation (COA) conducting reviews across the US and Canada.
 Prior to his work at Catholic Charities, Joe worked for 21 years at St. Joseph’s Regional Medical Center in Paterson where he served as Vice President for Ambulatory and Long-Term Care.
-Joe has also served as Executive Director of Straight & Narrow, Inc., the largest comprehensive drug and alcohol treatment program in New Jersey.

 Joe taught as an adjunct faculty member at Ramapo College of New Jersey and the College of St. Elizabeth on both the graduate and undergraduate level and has served as a field instructor for Ramapo College, Farleigh Dickinson, Rutgers, Fordham, William Paterson and Montclair State Universities, Bethlehem University (Palestine), and the University of Pittsburgh.
 He has served on nonprofit boards locally and nationally, and as Board President of Catholic Family and Community Services, Catholic Charities’ Department for Persons with Disabilities, and Straight & Narrow, and Visiting Health Services of New Jersey (VHSNJ).

 Joe volunteers as an expert for Catholic Relief Services’ USAID-funded Farmer to Farmer program, traveling to Africa to provide board and management training to agriculture businesses.
 He is also a peer reviewer for the Council on Accreditation (COA), traveling throughout the U.S. and Canada as a peer review team member conducting accreditation visits for human service organizations.
 Joe and his wife Carolyn are volunteer puppy raisers for the Seeing Eye Foundation in Morristown, New Jersey.